 Heath Ledger in The Dark Knight (2008)

 Heath Ledger gets most of the credit for reinventing The Joker with his performance in the 2008 film The Dark Knight.
-But creating a look for the character that diverged from the comic books was a collaborative process, and makeup artist John Caglione Jr. played an essential role.
+Creating a look for the character that diverged from the comic books was a collaborative process.
+Makeup artist John Caglione Jr. played an essential role.
 Caglione worked with Ledger to scrunch and contort his face as he applied the makeup—an old trick borrowed from theater.
 This method resulted in lines and creases in the paint that made it look like the character had been wearing his makeup for days.

 Tom Cruise in Tropic Thunder (2008)